CIS-Team/Back-End-Roadmap-2024/README.md

 <a href="https://www.youtube.com/playlist?list=PLpzy7FIRqpGD0kxI48v8QEVVZd744Phi4">Laravel 5.x</a>

 ### Laravel 7.x: Sarthak Shrivastava
-Here you will learn more topics to become Ninja in Laravel and you will other things like some of Livewire and Tailwind CSS (from 10 to 15 day) 👇
+Here you will learn more topics to become Ninja in Laravel and you will learn other things like Livewire and Tailwind CSS (from 10 to 15 day) 👇

 <a href="https://youtube.com/playlist?list=PLe30vg_FG4OSCTUv3XIkwH--cK2D7rfJJ">English Laravel 7.x</a>